BlackyDrum/cpp-sfml-doodle-jump/README.md

 1. Open the 'bin' folder and copy the .dll files.
 2. Create a new folder, name it 'Doodle Jump' and paste the .dll files inside this folder.
 3. Put the 'assets', 'game' and 'sounds' folder also in the 'Doodle Jump' folder.
-4. Put the 'Doodle Jump Clone.exe' in the 'Doodle Jump' folder and run.
+4. Put the 'Doodle Jump Clone.exe' in the 'Doodle Jump' folder.
+5. Run the exe.